mm80843/T3.5/docs/Benef/PBN__Benef_967.md

 ## Articles mentionning this Benefit

 * [Green in times of COVID-19: urban green space relevance during the COVID-19 pandemic in Buenos Aires City](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_198.md)

+## Name of the Benefit

+By incorporating sustainability criteria that prioritize the integration of UGS in urban design, cities can ensure that green spaces are given proper consideration and become integral to the urban fabric, enhancing the overall livability and resilience of the city.